c-layer/contracts/tutorials/13-VotingWalkthrough.md

 ```

 Each voting session will go through the following states:
+- 0: UNDEFINED,
-- 0: PLANNED, a new session is planned and proposals can be submitted
+- 1: PLANNED, a new session is planned and proposals can be submitted
-- 1: CAMPAIGN, proposals can not be submitted anymore, poeple can promote their proposals
+- 2: CAMPAIGN, proposals can not be submitted anymore, poeple can promote their proposals
-- 2: VOTING, votes can be submitted
+- 3: VOTING, votes can be submitted
+- 4: EXECUTION, standard resolutions may be executed
-- 3: GRACE, proposals can be executed
+- 5: GRACE, rules or resolution requirements may be changed
+- 6: CLOSED,
+- 7: ARCHIVED, removed from the blockchain state

+Proposals also have different states as described below
-- 4: CLOSED
+- 0: UNDEFINED,
+- 1: DEFINED, the proposal was created
+- 2: CANCELLED, the proposal was cancelled
+- 3: LOCKED, the proposal is locked (We are in the campaign or voting period)
+- 4: APPROVED, the proposal is approved and may be executed if we are in the correct execution period
+- 5: REJECTED, the proposal is rejected
+- 6: RESOLVED, the proposal was executed
+- 7: CLOSED, the proposal has been closed
+- 8: ARCHIVED, the proposal is removed from the state

 By default, a voting session will last 2 weeks.
 As we do not want the tutorial to last 2 weeks, we can change these values with the following parameters (feel free to modify those values):
 - campaign period of 5 minutes
 - voting period of 5 minutes
+- execution period of 5 minutes
 - grace period of 10 minutes
 - offset for the first period of 0 minutes
 - The 10 first proposals are open to anyone with the minimum requirement
 - maximum of 20 proposals for each voting session
 - maximum of 25 proposals that can be submitted by the quaestor
 - requirement to have a minimum of 1 tokens to be able to submit proposals
-- requirement to have a minimum of 1 tokens to be able to execute proposals
+- non voting addresses (ie: liquidity pool, wrapped token, ...)
 ```
-voting.updateSessionRule(5*60, 5*60, 10*60, 0, 10, 20, 25, 1, 1)
+voting.updateSessionRule(5*60, 5*60, 5*60, 10*60, 0, 10, 20, 25, 1, [])
 ```
 So now it is possible to schedule a new voting session every 15 minutes.